 Ethical decisions are a part of everyday life, and it is incumbent upon Christians to make moral and ethical decisions based upon the teaching of Scripture.
 Some of these decisions seem very easy; for example, murder, lying, and stealing are wrong, and truth-telling, mercy, and sacrifice are good.
 As clear as those seem to be, real-life experiences, recorded in the Scripture or lived out today, can create some nuances that becloud the issue.

 For example, confusion can arise when a certain act that is condemned in Scripture has features similar to other acts that are not condemned and because of the similar features between that which is condemned and that which is not, the two acts are unjustifiably equated as being the same.
 An example of this would be the difference in being a martyr and committing suicide.

-Consequently around the third week of Ethics, I present something I call “Ethical Considerations and Clarifications”.
-In this presentation I seek to address some distinctions that can be helpful in avoiding ethical dilemmas.
+Consequently, in the second week of my Round Table in Ethics, I present something I call “Ethical Considerations and Clarifications”.
+In this presentation, I seek to address some distinctions that can be helpful in avoiding ethical dilemmas.
 The issues addressed in this paper do not address every relevant issue, but only those that seem to present problems when considering various ethical issues in The Round Table.
-I address the relationship of similarities and dissimilarities, the difference between intrinsically good or evil acts and extrinsically good or evil acts, the Is Ought fallacy, the Sin of Omission, arguments from silence, and then I explain what a lie is.
+I address the relationship of similarities and dissimilarities, the difference between intrinsically good or evil acts and extrinsically good or evil acts, the Is-Ought fallacy, the Sin of Omission, arguments from silence, and then I explain what a lie is.

 Following is the link for the full paper: Ethical Considerations.